Purushothamk97/Purushothamk97/README.md

 - 👋 Hi, I’m @Purushothamk97
-- 👀 I’m interested in Healthcare and Technology
+- 👀 I’m a Medical Doctor interested in Healthcare and Technology
 - 🌱 I’m currently learning Python for data science
 - 💞️ I’m looking to collaborate on projects involving application of Data science and Machine learning in Healthcare
 - 📫 How to reach me [@Purushothamk](https://twitter.com/Purushothamk97?t=kXsD7Int4J4CinWSwl5m8g&s=09)